top of page

 For some women, yes — yoga continues to feel deeply nourishing and complete.
 But for many of us, myself included, yoga alone no longer provides everything our bodies need after 40.

-Once hormones shift, we often need more: progressive overload, time under tension, and active flexibility to stay strong, supported, and resilient.
+Once hormones shift, we often need more: progressive overload, time under tension, and dynamic + loaded stretching to stay strong, supported, and resilient.

 If your yoga practice still feels right, wonderful — keep honouring it.
 And if it doesn’t, know that there are other options available.